itscodenation/curriculum-15-16/units/6-javascript1_2/lessons/2-project/README.md

 Teachers should keep track of student success while they are presenting to the class.

 ###How to Submit
-The students must Export this project as a Gist.
+The students must export this project as a Gist.
 File > Export as Gist

-The teacher must ask students to share the link to their project
+The teacher must ask students to share the link to their project at bit.ly/ScriptEdProjects